Bon-Appetit/porn-domains/README.md

+## CHANGE IN SOURCE HANDLING
+> [!NOTE]
+> Moving forward, information for each source will be taken from its corresponding CSV file.
+Only sources that are not considered outdated will be included.
+For more details, please [read this](https://github.com/Bon-Appetit/porn-domains/discussions/43#discussioncomment-11306946).

+---

 > [!NOTE]
 > Beginning September 1st, 2021, there will be no more DNS checks.
 A small VPS was used for this, but it has now become too expensive.